-2.3.1 Simple Configuration
+2.4.1 Simple Configuration

 By default, Rally will run a simpler configuration routine and autodetect as much settings as possible or choose defaults for you.
-If you need more control you can run Rally with esrally configure --advanced-config.
+If you need more control you can run Rally with esnally configure --advanced-config.